MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

 You can use the **Browse** button to browse for a component in the file system.

 A project can reference a component that targets a different version of the .NET Framework.
 For example, you could create an application that targets the .NET Framework 4.7, which references a component that targets the .NET Framework 4.
-For more information, see [Targeting a Specific .NET Framework Version](../ide/targeting-a-specific-dotnet-framework-version.md).
+For more information, see [Multi-targeting overview](../ide/visual-studio-multi-targeting-overview.md).

 You should avoid adding file references to outputs of another project in the same solution, because this tactic may cause compilation errors.
 Instead, use the **Solution** tab of the **Reference Manager** dialog box to create project-to-project references.
 This makes team development easier by enabling better management of the class libraries that you create in your projects.
 For more information, see [Troubleshooting Broken References](../ide/troubleshooting-broken-references.md).